sherryzyh/prompt2bn/README.md

 | 6    | either   | tuberculosis versus lung cancer/bronchitis   | a two-level factor with levels yes and no.   |
 | 7    | xray     | chest X-ray                                 | a two-level factor with levels yes and no.   |
 | 8    | dysp     | dyspnoae                                    | a two-level factor with levels yes and no.   |

+## 🤝 Contributing

+Contributions are welcome!
+To propose changes:

+1. Fork the repository and create a feature branch.
+2. Make focused edits with clear commit messages.
+3. Ensure README examples remain accurate; add/update docs as needed.
+4. Open a pull request describing the motivation and changes.

+If you find a bug or have a feature request, please open an issue with steps to reproduce or a concise proposal.

 ## 🛠️ Configuration Files: Structure and Examples